Citizenship

 The naturalisation procedure includes several stages:

 1. A foreigner legally enters the country.
-For this purpose, they receive, for example, a work or study visa or a visa for financially independent persons.
+For this purpose, they get, for example, a work or study visa or a visa for financially independent persons.

-2. After legal entry, you can apply for a residence permit.
+2. After legal entry, a foreigner can apply for a residence permit.

-3. A few years later, you get the right to apply for permanent residence or immediately for citizenship.
+3. A few years later, the foreigner gets the right to apply for permanent residence or immediately for citizenship.

-Citizenship by investment allows you to become a dual national quickly — starting from one month.
+Citizenship by investment allows one to become a dual national quickly — starting from one month.
 Applicants are usually offered several investment options.
 Family members can be included in the application.

 Citizenship by investment: the fastest way to become a dual citizen

 Citizenship by investment.
 Citizenship by investment programs are approved by the government of the country.
-Depending on the program’s conditions, you can invest in real estate, business, and other assets.
+Depending on the program’s conditions, a foreigner can invest in real estate, business, and other assets.

 Country